The Best Startup Operations Strategy for Founders

 How to manage operations in a startup?

-What are the four start-up strategies?
+What are the four startup strategies for operations?